martinjirku/zberatel/README.md

  For db we are using the postgres.
  - postgre driver [lib/pq](github.com/lib/pq)
  - schema migration is done by dbmate (install it by brew).
 To run migration

+## Usecases

+- As collector, I want to share some information, such name/nick, preferences.
+- As collector, I want to be able to create a Collection, which is list of collectibles owned, or wished by me.
+A collection has name, description and type of the collectibles.
+- As collector, I want to share the collection with my family, friends.
+- As family member, I want to identify, which collectible I can buy as a gift
+- As collector, I want to see, which collectibles are missing from the collectible set in my collection
+- As collector, I want to explore different collectible sets.
+- As collecter, I want to track basic properties of the collectible (name, serial number, acquisition date, its value, condition, link,...)

+## Domain

+The goal is to support usercases and its entities:

+__Collector__: Represents the users who are collectors.
+This entity can store information about the collector, like their name, contact information, and preferences.

+__Collection__: This entity represents the entire collection owned or wished for by a collector.
+It can include attributes like collection name, description, and the type of items (e.g., coins, stamps).

+__Collectible__: Each individual item in a collection.
+Attributes might include item name, description, acquisition date, value, and condition.

+__CollectibleSet__: Represents a set or series within a collection.
+For example, a set of coins from a specific era or a series of Hot Wheels cars.
+This entity could have attributes like set name, theme, and total items in the set.

+__Wishlist__: An entity for items that the collector wishes to acquire.
+Attributes can include desired item names, preferred conditions, and target acquisition dates.

+__ItemCondition__: A supplementary entity that details the condition of each CollectibleItem, with attributes like condition rating, details, and date assessed.

+__Category__: Represents different categories of collectibles, such as coins, stamps, etc. This helps in classifying CollectibleItems and sets.